frederic-perez/AmE-dictionary/data/idioms.md

 __feed (someone) to the wolves__ To sacrifice someone to ruin, destruction, or hostility from others, especially for one’s own benefit or survival.
 __feel all the feels__ To experience a range of strong emotions. _Oh man, that video for the animal shelter made me feel all the feels.
 I want to adopt 10 puppies now!_
 __feel like a million bucks__ To feel exceptionally attractive or in very robust health. _Wow, I feel like a million bucks in this new suit!_
+__feel like a new man/woman__ To feel completely refreshed and in good health and spirits, especially after an exhausting or debilitating experience. _After he had some time to recover from the surgery, he felt like a new man._
 __feel like__ :two: __1__ To desire to do something: _We all got bored and felt like leaving._ _I feel like ordering a cup of coffee._ _I don’t feel like it._ __2__ To desire to have something: _I feel like a cup of coffee._
 __fender bender__ :three: A little car accident. _Stranded by a fender bender._
 __few and far between__ :two: Rare or seldom-seen. _Warm days have been few and far between this winter._ _Strangely enough, the Hugo awards for_ Galaxy _were relatively few and far between._